scheckmedia/centernet-uda/README.md

         hm_weight: 1.0
         off_weight: 1.0
         wh_weight: 0.1
+        angle_weight: 1.0 # weight for angle term in loss (only for rotated boxes)
+        periodic: False # if true RAPiD periodic loss will be used for angle
   # used unsupervised domain adaptation method for the experiment
   # in this case none UDA method is used, only the centernet is trained
   uda: